AstarNetwork/astar-docs/docs/nodes/archive-node/index.md

 ### Machine
 :::note
 - Storage space will increase as the network grows.
-- In case with Archive node, depending on the amount and frequency of data requested by a dApp, it may require a larger server.
+- Archive nodes may require a larger server, depending on the amount and frequency of data requested by a dApp.
 :::

 <Tabs>